Obstructed

 Genesis 31:45-50, Jasher 31:51-52, Jubilees 29:8

-And Jacob took a stone and set it up for a pillar.
-And Jacob said to his brothers, “Gather stones;” and they took stones, and made a heap: and they did eat there upon the heap.
+Jacob took a stone and set it up as a pillar.
+He told his brothers, “Gather some stones.”
+They did, and made a heap, and they ate there on the heap.

-And Laban called it Jegarsahadutha: but Jacob called it Galeed.
-And Laban said, “This heap is a witness between me and you this day.”
+Laban called it Jegarsahadutha, while Jacob called it Galeed.
+Laban said, “This heap is a witness between us today.”

 Jacob and Laban finish with the covenant